TikTok's Remi Bader Shares She's Seeking Treatment for Binge Eating - E! Online

 On May 17, the content creator, known for her realistic clothing hauls, shared with her 2.1 million followers that she's entering a six-week outpatient program for binge eating.

 "The past year and a half, I can't even explain how happy I am that I've gotten to the point where I am and that this is my life and that this is my job and I enjoy very much what I do every day.
 I really do," she began.
 "But the past few months I started feeling…things are getting worse for me of how I feel about myself, my body, my confidence.
-And obviously a lot of that has to do with my binge eating that I've said, back and forth, it's gotten better, it's gotten worse.
-But to be honest, it's gotten to a point where it's not getting any better."
+And obviously a lot of that has to do with my binge eating that I've said, back and forth, has gotten better, has gotten worse.
+But to be honest, has gotten to a point where it's not getting any better."

 While Bader—who has been open about her battle with binge eating—noted her fans have been supportive of her stepping away from the camera, she said creating videos makes her feel happy and confident.